 Ecological heating (Eco-heating)

 Modern houses are well insulated and need a lot less energy to run than before and a few technological advances have made Eco-heating absolutely viable.
+PV panels are more powerful – only 3 needed to make 1kWp now.

 As a starting point, a tank of water – a heat store – is required to integrate various heat sources and demands.
 A single heat store makes an excellent heating system but two tanks are altogether much better, especially when it comes to integrating solar and a heat pump.
 So much more is easily optimised with twin tanks that this is the future for eco- heating systems.